portsoc/hangman-in-branches/README.md

 ## Viewing the code

 After selecting a branch, you can view the code in your favorite editor.
 Make sure to open the hangman folder (not individual files).

 Always start by reading the `README.md` file to see what were the objectives for the branch and notes on its implementation or features.

+We point out that the `.gitignore` file has been automatically generated for us by GitHub on the creation of a Node repository.
+Generally speaking, it helps to ignore files that you don't want to be saved in your repository (e.g., settings of the code editor, temporary files, etc.).

 <p align="right">(<a href="#top">back to top</a>)</p>